microsoft/fast/packages/fast-components-react-base/src/toolbar/README.md

 ## Toolbar
-A generic menu component implementing the [menu](https://www.w3.org/TR/wai-aria-1.1/#menu) role and the keyboard navigation aligning to that role.
-The *context menu* will accept any child elements but is built to work with *context menu item* and *divider* components.
+A generic toolbar component implementing the [toolbar](https://www.w3.org/TR/wai-aria-1.1/#toolbar) role and the keyboard navigation aligning to that role.
+The *toolbar* will accept any child elements but will only assign focus to children with roles specified in the component's "focusableRoles" prop.

 ### Usage
-To accurately manage document focus, the *context menu* assumes that all rendered children are either an element with a role of `"menuitem"`, `"menuitemradio"`, `"menuitemcheckbox"`, or `"separator"` (an `hr` element is also acceptable).
+To accurately manage document focus, the *toolbar* assumes that all only children with the appropriate roles should be focusable.
 It also expects that these elements are passed as *direct* children.
-Wrapping all menu items inside of a `React.Fragment` (or some other single element) will throw off the internal focus tracking of the *context menu*.
-Additionally, the *context menu* expects that all menu item children implement the `tabIndex` property and apply that property to the underlying DOM.
+Wrapping all menu items inside of a `React.Fragment` (or some other single element) will throw off the internal focus tracking of the *toolbar*.
+Additionally, the *toolbar* expects that all menu item children implement the `tabIndex` property and apply that property to the underlying DOM.

+The default list of valid roles for toolbar items is as follows:
+    "button",
+    "checkbox",
+    "link",
+    "menuitem",
+    "menuitemradio",
+    "menuitemcheckbox",
+    "progressbar",
+    "radio",
+    "searchbox",
+    "slider",
+    "spinbutton",
+    "switch",
+    "textbox",

 ### Accessibility
-The *context menu* considers a child element focusable when it has a role of `"menuitem"`, `"menuitemradio"`, or `"menuitemcheckbox"`, and will manage focus between these elements automatically.
+The *toolbar* considers a child element focusable when it has a role of that is included in the component's "focusableRoles" prop, and will manage focus between these elements automatically.